Forging the Forger: An Attempt to Improve Authorship Verification via Data Augmentation

 \section{Related work}

-AId is usually tackled by means of machine-learned classifiers or distance-based methods; the annual PAN shared tasks \citep{Kestemont:2019wo, Bevendorff:2020hn, Bevendorff:2021iw, Stamatatos:2022or, bevendorff2023overview} offer a very good overview of the most recent trends in the field.
+AId is usually tackled by means of machine-learned classifiers or distance-based methods; the annual PAN shared tasks \cite{Kestemont:2019wo, Bevendorff:2020hn, Bevendorff:2021iw, Stamatatos:2022or, bevendorff2023overview} offer a very good overview of the most recent trends in the field.

-The baselines presented in the 2019 edition \citep{Kestemont:2019wo} mirror the systems long considered standard, i.e., traditional learning algorithms such as SVM or logistic regression, compression-based algorithms, and variations on the well-known Impostors Method \citep{Koppel:2014di}.
+In particular, the baselines presented in the 2019 edition \cite{Kestemont:2019wo} are representative of the systems that have long been considered standard, i.e., traditional learning algorithms such as SVM or logistic regression, compression-based algorithms, and variations on the well-known Impostors Method \cite{Koppel:2014di}.
 In particular, SVM has become a standard learning algorithm for many text classification tasks, due to its robustness to high dimensionality and to its wide scope of applicability.
-In various settings, SVMs have been found to outperform other learning algorithms such as decision trees and even NNs \citep{Zheng:2006wf}, especially in regimes of data scarcity \citep{Boran:2020hp}.
-On the other hand, despite the many successes achieved in other natural language processing tasks \citep{Young:2018tn}, deep NNs have rarely been employed in tasks of AId, arguably due to the huge quantity of training data they usually require.
-Even though one of the first appearances of NNs at PAN dates back to 2015 \citep{Bagnall:2015ro}, and even though this approach won the competition \citep{Stamatatos:2015nv}, it was not until recently that the generalized belief that ``simple approaches based on character/word $n$-grams and well-known classification algorithms are much more effective in this task than more sophisticated methods based on deep learning'' \citep[p.9]{Kestemont:2018vo} was called into question.
-As a result, NNs methods are nowadays becoming more and more prevalent at PAN \citep{Bevendorff:2020hn, Bevendorff:2021iw, Stamatatos:2022or}.
+In various settings, SVMs have been found to outperform other learning algorithms such as decision trees and even NNs \cite{Zheng:2006wf}, especially in regimes of data scarcity \cite{Boran:2020hp}.
+On the other hand, despite the many successes achieved in other natural language processing tasks \cite{Young:2018tn}, deep NNs have rarely been employed in tasks of AId, arguably due to the huge quantity of training data they usually require.
+Even though one of the first appearances of NNs at PAN dates back to 2015 \cite{Bagnall:2015ro}, and even though this approach won the competition \cite{Stamatatos:2015nv}, only recently the generalized belief that ``simple approaches based on character/word $n$-grams and well-known classification algorithms are much more effective in this task than more sophisticated methods based on deep learning'' \cite[p.9]{Kestemont:2018vo} was called into question.
+As a result, NNs methods are nowadays becoming more and more common at PAN \cite{Bevendorff:2020hn, Bevendorff:2021iw, Stamatatos:2022or}.